DavidJS01/chem.dev/content/joy_of_immutability.md

 # Output: "user+newsletter@newdomain.com"
 ```

-Personally, I like this model of programming because changes to the data structure is very explicit.
+Personally, I like this model of programming because changes to the data structure are very explicit.

 ### On Immutability and Debugging
 I worked in a few codebases where one object's values mutated so many times throughout the object's lifecycle.

-Debugging issues with objects like that was a challenge -- it felt like I was working with a black box as I had to constantly track the implicit state.
+Debugging issues with objects like that was a challenge -- it felt like I was working with a black box, as I had to constantly track the implicit state.

 I appreciate how the immutable perspective makes each transformation clear, reducing the mental overhead of tracking changes in state.